slymax/webview/README.md

 ### Using a remote source

-If you want to create an app that displays the contents of a remote website
+If you want to create an app that displays the content of a remote website

 1. uncomment lines **30** and **31** in `MainActivity.java` and replace `http://example.com` with your remote source